Cost Analyzer Persistent Volume

 - We suggest you delete the old PV, then run Kubecost with a 32GB disk.
 This is the default in 1.72.0

 - If you cannot safely delete the PV storing your configs and configure them on a new PV:

-- If you are not on a regional cluster, we recommend that you provision a second PV by setting
+- If you are not on a regional cluster, provision a second PV by setting

-- If you are on a regional cluster, we recommend that you provision a second PV using a topology-aware storage class (more info).
-You can set this disk’s storage class by setting persistentVolume.dbStorageClass=your-topology-aware-storage-class-name
+- If you are on a regional cluster, provision a second PV using a topology-aware storage class (more info).
+You can set this disk’s storage class by setting

-If you're using just one PV and still seeing issues with Kubecost being rescheduled on zones outside of your disk, consider using a topology aware storage class.
+If you're using just one PV and still see issues with Kubecost being rescheduled on zones outside of your disk, consider using a topology-aware storage class.
 You can set the Kubecost disk’s storage class by setting